softwaremill/macwire/README.md

 MacWire
 =======

-MacWire generates wiring code for values found within a trait using [Scala Macros](http://scalamacros.org/).
+MacWire generates `new` instance creation code of given classes, using values in scope for constructor parameters, with the help of [Scala Macros](http://scalamacros.org/).

+MacWire helps to implement the Dependency Injection (DI) pattern, by removing the need to write the class-wiring code by hand.
+Instead, it is enough to declare which classes should be wired, and how the instances should be accessed (see Scopes).

+Classes that should be wired should be organized in "modules", which can be Scala `trait`s, `class`es or `object`s.
+Multiple modules can be combined using inheritance; values from the inherited modules are also used for wiring.

-MacWire can be in many cases a replacement for DI containers, offering greater control on how classes are instantiated, and using only language (Scala) mechanisms.
+MacWire can be in many cases a replacement for DI containers, offering greater control on when and how classes are instantiated, and using only language (Scala) mechanisms.

-A similar project for Java is [Dagger](https://github.com/square/dagger).

-For more motivation behind the project see also these blogs:

-* [Dependency injection with Scala macros: auto-wiring](http://www.warski.org/blog/2013/03/dependency-injection-with-scala-macros-auto-wiring/)

-The library has no dependencies, and itself is not a runtime dependency.
-It only needs to be available on the classpath during compilation.

 Example usage:

-    class A()
+    class DatabaseAccess()
-    class B()
+    class SecurityFilter()
-    class C(a: A, b: B)
+    class UserFinder(databaseAccess: DatabaseAccess, securityFilter: SecurityFilter)
-    class D(c: C)
+    class UserStatusReader(userFinder: UserFinder)

-    trait Test {
+    trait UserModule {
         import com.softwaremill.macwire.MacwireMacros._

-        lazy val theA = wire[A]
+        lazy val theDatabaseAccess   = wire[DatabaseAccess]
-        lazy val theB = wire[B]
+        lazy val theSecurityFilter   = wire[SecurityFilter]
-        lazy val theC = wire[C]
+        lazy val theUserFinder       = wire[UserFinder]
-        lazy val theD = wire[D]
+        lazy val theUserStatusReader = wire[UserStatusReader]
     }

 will generate:

-    trait Test {
+    trait Module1 {
-        lazy val theA = new A()
+        lazy val theDatabaseAccess   = new DatabaseAccess()
-        lazy val theB = new B()
+        lazy val theSecurityFilter   = new SecurityFilter()
-        lazy val theC = new C(theA, theB) lazy val theD = new D(theC)
+        lazy val theUserFinder       = new UserFinder(theDatabaseAccess, theSecurityFilter) lazy val theUserStatusReader = new theUserStatusReader(theUserFinder)
     }

+For testing, just extend the base module and override any dependencies with mocks/stubs etc, e.g.:

+    trait Module1ForTests extends Module1 {
+        override lazy val theDatabaseAccess = mockDatabaseAccess
+        override lazy val theSecurityFilter = mockSecurityFilter
+    }

+The library has no dependencies, and itself is not a runtime dependency.
+It only needs to be available on the classpath during compilation.

+For more motivation behind the project see also these blogs:

+* [Dependency injection with Scala macros: auto-wiring](http://www.warski.org/blog/2013/03/dependency-injection-with-scala-macros-auto-wiring/)

+A similar project for Java is [Dagger](https://github.com/square/dagger).

 `lazy val` vs. `val`
 --------------------

-It is safer to use a `lazy val`, as when using `val` if a value is forward-referenced, it's value during initialization will be `null`.
+It is safer to use `lazy val`s, as when using `val`, if a value is forward-referenced, it's value during initialization will be `null`.
+With `lazy val` the correct order of initialization is resolved by Scala.

 Scopes
 ------